YamiRaiCode/learning-js-with-projects/README.md

 I haven't been doing much today because of my exams, which start in about a week.
 I need to focus on studying for my lessons.
 However, I did some practice on what I learned in my last project.
 I think that's enough for today.

 * [x] Practice, Practice and More Practice... ✔️

+## DAY 5

+I'm incredibly proud of myself!
+At first, diving into a new programming language was intimidating, but today, I've crafted my very own pixel art website.
+(Sure, it's not 100% finished, but no biggie!)
+I've written my own functions, called the shots on what needed to happen to bring this website to life, and more.
+The thrill of discovering my capabilities was absolutely exhilarating!
+I'm over the moon with happiness about it.

+* [x] Practice, Practice and More Practice... ✔️
+* [ ] Learning BootStrap 🍓
+* [x] Studying exams (help me •-•)

+When I finish it, I'll upload it to GitHub in a new repository.